 Cork gaskets are commonly used to create a seal between two steel surfaces when oil is present, for example rocker cover-to-head, and sump-to-block.
-Cork is the best material to use for this as it is absorbent, has excellent crush capabilities, and is cheap and easy to produce.
+The best material to use for this is cork as it is absorbent, has excellent crush capabilities, and is cheap and easy to produce.

 This is often used to prevent water leaks.
 Most commonly found in water pumps and thermostats, thin, water-resistant paper gaskets are ideal for sealing between two machined surfaces when water is present.